-Folks tend to say roosters are very noisy – and yes they can be, but not as noisy as you might think…
+Folks tend to say roosters are very noisy – and yes, they can be, but not as noisy as you might think…

 How Loud Are Roosters?

 Hens laying eggs and cackling is around 70 decibels, about the same as human conversation.

-Since they really aren’t so loud, it is probably the different-ness of the noise that upsets people the most.
+Since they really aren’t so loud, it is probably the differentness of the noise that upsets people the most.

 Country folks are more likely to take exception to barking dogs than a rooster crowing.

-If you live in a town or village you are sure to be accustomed to at least one neighborhood dog barking.
+If you live in a town or village, you are sure to be accustomed to at least one neighborhood dog barking.

-A rooster has a mind of his own and a flock to protect, so he will crow whenever and wherever he wants, regardless of the neighbors.
+A rooster has a mind of his own and a flock to protect, so he will crow whenever he wants, regardless of the neighbors.

 It works by preventing the bird from expelling all the air from the air sacs at once, so it mutes the sound but does not eliminate the crow.

 Why Do Roosters Crow?

 The general assumption was ‘because he can’ – this is partly true.

-Researchers in Japan found that roosters’ crow to announce the days’ beginning.
+Researchers in Japan found that roosters’ crow to announce the day’s beginning.

-If they don’t, this may be seen as a challenge to the head roosters’ authority and a fight may ensue.
+If they don’t, this may be seen as a challenge to the head roosters’ authority, and a fight may ensue.

 Roosters have not lost this instinct – it is preferable to fighting each other.

 It is also a notice to any predators that the flock is guarded by a rooster.
-Although it may deter some smaller predators and perhaps some aerial predators, I don’t think Mr. Fox takes too much notice of this.
+Although it may deter some smaller and perhaps some aerial predators, I don’t think Mr. Fox takes too much notice of this.

-It’s possible that the rooster views loud, strange things as a threat and is crowing to assert his dominance and warn them off.
+It’s possible that the rooster views loud, strange things as a threat and crows to assert dominance and warn them off.

 How Long Do Roosters Crow For?

-But once the rooster has announced his territory to everyone he’s usually quiet until something else sets him off.
+But once the rooster has announced his territory to everyone, he’s usually quiet until something else sets him off.

-If you have a solitary rooster they are not prone to ‘over-crowing’ because they lack competition.
+If you have a solitary rooster, they are not prone to ‘over-crowing’ because they lack competition.